SOUTH TYNESIDE SPECIFIC LINK

 This Standard is about social workers being able to build a robust and up to date knowledge and skill base through effective continuing professional development (CPD) and access to research, evidence and best practice guidance.
 Employers should facilitate career-long learning and empower social workers to work confidently and effectively with the children, adults and families they have been trained to support.
-Employers should also understand the statutory requirement for social workers in England to undertake CPD, as outlined in the HCPC’s standards for CPD.
+Employers should also understand the statutory requirement for social workers in England to undertake CPD, as outlined in Social Work England Guidance.

 All employers should: